Vikass8125/Data-Analyst-Projects/POWER_BI/Revenue_Insights_Hospitality/readMe.md

 # Revenue Insights in Hospitality Domain

 ## Description:
-This project analyzes the revenue trends in the hospitality industry using data from the **fact_bookings.csv** dataset.
+This project analyzes the revenue trends in the hospitality industry using data from the **fact_bookings.csv** dataset and other supporting sheets.
 Key metrics such as revenue, booking trends, and performance by region are visualized and explored.

 ## Tool:
 Power BI